railsuser2014/openobject-doc-book-en/source/book/4/4_11_HR/4_11_HR_timesheet.rst

 employees' data entry.
 Employees can verify their own timesheet using the following reports:

-* Printing the timesheets per month, using the menu :menuselection:`Human Resources --> Reporting --> Timesheet --> Print My Timesheet`.
+* Printing the timesheets per month, using the menu :menuselection:`Human Resources --> Reporting --> Timesheet --> Print my timesheet`.

-* Reviewing all service entries using the menu :menuselection:`Human Resources --> Hours Encoding --> For Me --> All My Work`.
+* Reviewing all service entries using the menu :menuselection:`Human Resources --> Timesheets --> My Timesheets --> My timesheets to confirm`.
   You can then use the filters to analyze your services by project, by period or by product.

 .. tip:: Hiding service costs